J-Gann/Fragment-Editor/README.md

 - Fragment Editor

 The Fragment is an object which contains important properties of a code snippet.
-The database manages creation and storage of Fragments and Tags, the Tree View displays all stored Fragments and Tags and the parametrization algorithm provides the main functionality of the extension: Parametrization of python Fragments.
+The database manages creation and storage of Fragments and Tags.
+The Tree View displays all stored Fragments and Tags and the parametrization algorithm provides the main functionality of the extension: Parametrization of python Fragments.
 The Fragment Editor enables the user to look at and modify the properties of every Fragment.

 The logic of the extension is located in the 'src' file.
 The Fragment is implemented  in the file 'fragments.ts'.
 It is the goal of the extension to enable the creation, modification and overall management of these Fragments.
 The database is implemented in the file 'database.ts' and utilises sqlite.
 The Tree View (the junction of the extension) is implemented in the file 'fragmentProvider.ts'.
 Most of the functionality the user can access through the GUI is defined here.
 The parametrization algorithm called PyPa is implemented in the file 'parametrization.ts'.
 The Fragment Editor is implemented in the file 'fragmentEditor.ts'.